mdar4/mdar4/README.md

 - 👋 Hi, I’m @mdar4
 - 👀 I’m interested in programmation.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---